HowyoungZhou/gatsby-theme-blog-ocean/README.md

     path: `locales`,
     name: `locales`
   }
+},
+{
+  resolve: `gatsby-theme-blog-ocean`,
+  options: {
+    // ...
+    languages: ['en', 'zh'], // Add new languages
+    localesSource: 'locales' // Pass locales source to the theme }
 }
 ```

-Now copy the `en` folder in `gatsby-theme-blog-ocean/src/locales`, rename it to the new language code, and replace the translation in the `.json` files inside.
+Now copy the `en` folder in `gatsby-theme-blog-ocean/src/locales` to the `locales` folder in your project, and add other languages by replacing the translation in the `.json` files inside.

 ### Overwrite components or pages